angelkrustev1/messangerplus_application/README.md

 A basic social media web application that allows users to have chats, publish posts, and interact with them.
 The application is designed with user roles and permissions for a safe and secure experience, as well as a custom admin site.

 ## Deployment
-The application and database are hosted on [Render](https://render.com) and are accessible at the following URL:
+The application and database are hosted on [Render](https://render.com) and accessible at the following URL:
 [MessangerPlus Application](https://messangerplus-application.onrender.com)

 ## General Requirements